OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-22.md

 ## Acts 22:21

-And he said to me, ‘Go!
-For I will send you far away to the Gentiles.’”
+Then he said to me, ‘Go!
+For I am sending you far away to the Gentiles.’

 ---